Updated: Aug 21

 Step One - Awareness

 I first have to know and understand that I have been triggered.
 I am very connected to my body when it comes to certain emotions.
-Recently I had an experience while reading an email my cheeks flushed and my stomach flipped over and began churning.
+Recently I had an experience while reading an email.
+My cheeks flushed, and my stomach flipped over and began churning.
 This is what I have come to identify as a CHARGE.
-The emotions generated a big surge of energy into my body.
+The emotions generated a big surge of energy in my body.

 Step Two - Release Some of the Charge

 A few ways a charge in the body can be released is through the arms, legs, and mouth.
-My first step when the charge becomes high is to reach out and begin a dialogue with others about the charged situation.
+When the charge becomes high, my first step is to reach out and begin a dialogue with others about the situation.
 I do this first to protect my recovery.
-For me, I need to let others know when I get thrown off the beam because I am vulnerable while in that state.
+I need to let others know when I get thrown off the beam because I am vulnerable while in that state.

 Step Three - B R E A T H E

-This is happening immediately but once the charge begins to lessen in intensity I can tap into the breath with mindfulness and deeper focus.
-This helps to calm my nervous system and bring me back into a more logical thought process.
+This happens immediately, but once the charge begins to lessen in intensity, I can tap into the breath with mindfulness and deeper focus.
+This helps to calm my nervous system and brings me back into a more logical thought process.

-For me steps one through three happen within the first hours of the trigger.
+For me, steps one through three happens within the trigger's first hours.

 Step Four - Feel the Feelings